Shashimaram/BlogApplication/README.md

 ## Usage

 - Visit the homepage to see a list of all published blog posts.
-- Click on a blog post title to view the complete blog post along with comments.
+- Click on a blog post title to view the complete post and comments.
 - Add comments to a blog post by filling out the comment form at the bottom of the post detail page.
 - Use the sidebar to view similar posts filtered by tags.
 - To create a new blog post, click the "New Post" button located at the bottom right corner of the page.
-Save the post asynchronously, and status messages will be displayed within the page.
+Save the post asynchronously, and the page will display status messages.
--if needed add fake data to Database by running faker.py
+-if needed add fake data to the Database by running faker.py

 ## Deploy this app on Container at Port 8000

 - To Build Docker image :

     `docker build -t username/blogimage . >> buildlog`

     Note: replace username with your Docker username

 - To run Image:

     `docker run -it imageid`

-            or

     `docker run -p 8000:8000 -it imageid`

     Note: replace imageid,